danhans42/nxflash/README.md

 *The current ROM file limit is 128, trying more ROM's will crash both X-Flash & the ROM builder*

+A prebuilt romfile.dat that has caetla, xplorer and uniflash can be found in the UniROM v6 archive, see the first post. http://www.psxdev.net/forum/viewtopic.php?t=722

 ## Uploading/Flashing via Serial

 1. Connect your serial cable to both your PSX and PC.